pb-/redeployster/README.md

  * Respond with 500 when deployment exit code is not zero
    * Not possible, headers already sent!
    * HTTP trailer?
- * Read docker-compose.yml and set up one manageService() per service